OPEC seen backing big oil output cut, but awaits Russian support

 Saudi Energy Minister Prince Abdulaziz bin Salman, who met his Russian counterpart Alexander Novak in Vienna on Wednesday, has kept the market guessing about progress in the negotiations.

-Asked about prospects for a pact, the Saudi minister told reporters: “We will have to see today and tomorrow.”
+Asked about prospects for a pact shortly before OPEC ministers began their meeting in the Austrian capital, the Saudi prince told reporters: “We will have to see today and tomorrow.”

 Moscow, which has cooperated on output policy since 2016 in an informal group known as OPEC+, has in the past shown reluctance during negotiations but has signed up at the last minute.